Run on Jupyter Notebook

 Using these QUBO variables, the objective function is obtained as follows:

-from amplify import sum_poly
+from amplify import sum

 The next step is to define the constraints.